Thank you for viewing / reading my blog posts! I appreciate it!

 I love this verse because it reminds me that, as a believer in Jesus Christ, I depend on God the Father for all my needs.
 When I place my faith in the Lord’s promises and trust that He will provide, I can pray boldly and ask Him for whatever I lack.
 Father-God is sovereign and rules over all creation, and I can expect His provision—sometimes in ways that feel miraculous.
 Through my faith in Jesus Christ, I am in covenant relationship with Him, and when I walk in obedience, I receive His blessings.

-If this verse resonate with you—if you feel compelled to place your faith in Jesus Christ, the One you can depend on for all your needs—this could be your moment.
+If this verse resonates with you—if you feel compelled to place your faith in Jesus Christ, the One you can depend on for all your needs—this could be your moment.
 Open your heart to Him.
 Speak to Him through the following prayer and express your trust in Him.
 Share your desire to walk with Him and welcome His presence into your life.
 God is faithful and ready to meet you wherever you are.

 Heavenly Father, I give You my life.
 Please forgive me for all my sins and wash me clean through the blood of Jesus.
 I believe in my heart that You raised Jesus from the dead, and I confess with my mouth that Jesus is my Lord and Savior.
 Right now, I receive Your forgiveness and the gift of salvation.
 Thank You, Lord—I am saved, I am forgiven, I am clean, and I am made new in Jesus’ name.
 Amen.